-- All entries must be in place by 11:30 a.m.
-Wednesday, absolutely no entries will be accepted in any class after that time.
-ALL POTTED PLANTS AND DRIED ARRANGEMENTS should be entered Tuesday afternoon, 1:00 p.m. to 5:00 p.m.
-CUT FLOWERS AND FRESH ARRANGEMENTS MUST BE ENTERED WEDNESDAY, 8:00 a.m. to 11:30 a.m. - 2.
+- 1. Entries should be pre-entered online.
+All entries must be in place between 8:00 a.m. and 11:59 a.m.
+Wednesday, absolutely no entries will be accepted in any class after that time. - 2.
 Entries will be judged 1:00 p.m.
 Wednesday.
 This is a standard show and decisions of the judges will be final. - 3.
 FLORICULTURE SECTION must have NO ARTIFICIAL plant material.
 It must be home grown, but may be borrowed.
 No commercial material will be accepted.
 Each arrangement must not occupy more than 24" in width and must be made by the person entering the arrangement. - 4.
 HORTICULTURE SECTION specimens must be grown by the exhibitor (except for wild-flower classes).
 Exhibitor must furnish their own container, a clear glass bottle (not colored, not opaque), clear enough for the judges to easily see the stems.
 No leaves may be in the water.
 ALL entries MUST BE LABELED BEFORE entering. - 5.
-Entries will be released on Sunday, 1:00-3:00 p.m.
+Entries will be released on Sunday, 1:00 p.m.-3:00 p.m.